Jo Ann Cavallo

 Research

-Professor Cavallo’s most recent book, The World beyond Europe in the Romance Epics of Boiardo and Ariosto (University of Toronto Press, 2013), received a Modern Language Association Publication Award and was translated into Italian (Mondadori, 2017).
-She is also the author of Boiardo’s Orlando Innamorato: An Ethics of Desire (Associated University Presses, 1993) and The Romance Epics of Boiardo, Ariosto, and Tasso: From Public Duty to Private Pleasure (University of Toronto Press, 2004), as well as editor of Teaching the Italian Renaissance Romance Epic (MLA, 2018) and co-editor of Fortune and Romance: Boiardo in America (MRTS, 1998), Speaking Truth to Power from Medieval to Modern Italy (Annali d'Italianistica 34 [2016]), and the anthology Boiardo (Unicopli, 2018).
+Professor Cavallo’s most recent book, The Sicilian Puppet Theater of Agrippino Manteo (Anthem, 2023), received the Nancy Staub Publication Award for excellence in writing on the art of puppetry and is forthcoming in Italian (Edizioni Pasqualino, 2024).
+Her previous book, The World beyond Europe in the Romance Epics of Boiardo and Ariosto (U of Toronto P, 2013), received a Modern Language Association Publication Award and was likewise translated into Italian (Mondadori, 2017).
+She is also the author of Boiardo’s Orlando Innamorato: An Ethics of Desire (Associated University Presses, 1993) and The Romance Epics of Boiardo, Ariosto, and Tasso: From Public Duty to Private Pleasure (U of Toronto P, 2004), as well as the editor of World Epics and Puppet Theater (AOQU, 2023), Teaching World Epics (MLA, 2023), and Teaching the Italian Renaissance Romance Epic (MLA, 2018).
+Co-edited volumes include Boiardo sconfinato: citazioni epiche, liriche e storiche dalle fonti classiche agli adattamenti novecenteschi (Parole Rubate 23.1 [2021]), the anthology Boiardo (Unicopli, 2018), Speaking Truth to Power from Medieval to Modern Italy (Annali d'Italianistica 34 [2016]), and Fortune and Romance: Boiardo in America (MRTS, 1998).
 Her articles focus on Italian authors from the medieval to the modern period (Marco Polo, Dante, Petrarch, Sabadino degli Arienti, Boiardo, Ariosto, Castiglione, Machiavelli, Tasso, Giordano Bruno, and Elsa Morante), folk traditions that dramatize epic narratives (Sicilian puppet theater and the epic Maggio of the Tuscan-Emilian Apennines), and early Christian and gnostic literature (the Gospel of Matthew and the Gospel of Truth).
 In 2002, she filmed and edited a full-length documentary about the epic Maggio tradition, Il maggio emiliano: ricordi, riflessioni, brani (DVD, 2003).
 She edits the book series Anthem World Epic and Romance and the Italian literature area of The Literary Encyclopedia (www.litencyc.com).
 She is also developing the websites eBOIARDO (Epics of Boiardo and Other Italian Authors: a Resource Database Online) at https://edblogs.columbia.edu/eboiardo and World Epics at https://edblogs.columbia.edu/worldepics.

 Creative projects